rosshigson/Catalina/README.md

 Catalina and make
 -----------------

-While Catalina does not _require_ **make** to just use the C compiler, it _is_ required to rebuild both Catalina and Catalyst from source, and is also used by various Catalina scripts, such as the **build_all** scripts in the demos directory.
+While Catalina does not _require_ **make** to just use the C compiler, it _is_ required to rebuild Catalina, Geany and Catalyst from source, and is also used by various Catalina scripts such as the **build_all** scripts in the demos directory.

 The **use_catalina** script will warn if **make** is not installed.

 Linux will usually have **make** installed.
 If it does not, use the appropriate package manager to install it.

 Windows does not have a native version of **make**.
-The GNU version can be installed either by installing Cygwin, MinGW, MSYS2 or GNuWin32, or by executing the following in a Command Line window (requires an active internet connection):
+The GNU version can be installed either by installing Cygwin, MinGW, MSYS2 or GNuWin32, but the recommended method is to execute the following in a Command Line window (requires an active internet connection):

 **winget install ezwinports.make**

-Note that you will have to open a new Command Line window to use it.
+Note that this installation only has to be done once, but that the current Command Line window will have to be closed and a new one opened for the installation to take effect.

 More Information
 ----------------